-This dessert, which is punctuated with a delicious Cheerwine and Luxardo cherry syrup, is from Chef Brandon Sharp at Hawthorne & Wood in Chapel Hill, N.C.
+This marshmallow dessert punctuated with a delicious Cheerwine and Luxardo cherry syrup is from Chef Brandon Sharp at Hawthorne & Wood in Chapel Hill, N.C.

 - 5 cups sugar